vycdev/CC-Paint/README.md

 ### Developing:

 Install the "prettier" visual studio code extension.
 This will allow vsc to read the ".prettierrc" file and beautify your code on save!

+### Hacktoberfest

+This repository is now open for hacktoberfest, feel free to submit pull requests